-State run banks may not have raised their landing rates inspite of pierce in market interest rates, but their marquee customers like HDFC and more indicate that car loan and Home Loan rates may rise.
+State-run banks may not have raised their lending rates in spite of pierce in market interest rates, but their marquee customers like HDFC and more indicate that car loan and Home Loan rates may rise.

-HDFC provides home loans at 10.15% to 10.40%, but it may rise the interest rate for the borrowers if liquidity conditions continue to be tight.
+HDFC provides home loans at 10.15% to 10.40%, but it may raise the interest rate for the borrowers if liquidity conditions continue to be tight.

 In addition to it, HDFC Bank, one of the most profitable lenders, has now raised its base lending rates by 20 basis points to 9.80%